kotope/aio_energy_management/README.md

 * Event Calendar

 ## Cheapest hours sensor (supports nord pool and entso-e integrations)
-The cheapest hours configuration will create a binary_sensor type entity that will provide timeframe(s) containing percentually the chepeast hours per day.<br>
+The cheapest hours configuration will create a binary_sensor type entity that will provide timeframe(s) containing percentually the cheapest hours per day.<br>
 Binary sensor will have the state 'on' when cheapest hours is active.<br>
 Automations can them be set to follow this sensor 'on' state.
 The feature supports failsafe to ensure critical devices to run if for some reason Nord Pool price fetch has failed!